wouterverweirder/javascript-workout/readme.md

+#presentation setup

+##npm installs

+npm install in this directory, the spacebrew directory and spark/server/js directory

+##node-webkit
+The presentation is a node webkit application (http://nwjs.io/).
+Download node-webkit (I used v0.11.5) and place it in the presentation directory.

+##launch
+Launch the presentation by executing the local-launch.js file with node:

+	node ./local-launch.js

+This will start the tty.js server, the local spark core cloud, the spacebrew server and the node-webkit presentation

+##optional

-#node-webkit with MP3 & MP4 support
+###node-webkit with MP3 & MP4 support

-Presentation is a node webkit application.
 For MP3 and MP4 support, you'll need to build node-webkit yourself.

 Here's what I did (OSX Yosemite):